Building a REST Service with Scala

 • Nullable – Explicitly mark the column as a nullable (otherwise, Option[T] type could be defined to enable nullability).

 An implicit dateTypeMapper was added due to default date mapping limitations.
-Slick supports only java.sql._ dates out of the box, but java.util.Date type is used to define birthday property of Customer objects.
+Slick supports only java.sql._ dates out of the box, but java.util.Date type is used to define the birthday property of Customer objects.

 Data Access Layer